ava-labs/subnet-cli/README.md

-  create      Sub-commands for creating resources help        Help about any command status      status commands
+  create      Sub-commands for creating resources help        Help about any command status      status commands wizard      A magical command for creating an entire subnet

 Flags:
       --enable-prompt              'true' to enable prompt mode (default true)